VictoriaMetrics/operator/docs/auth.md

 type: Opaque
 ```

+## Unauthorized access

+You can expose some routes without authorization with `unauthorizedAccessConfig`.

+Check more details in [VMAuth docs -> Unauthorized access](./resources/vmauth.md#unauthorized-access).

 More details about features of `VMAuth` and `VMUser` you can read in:
 - [VMAuth docs](./resources/vmauth.md),
 - [VMUser docs](./resources/vmuser.md).